apache/camel/components/camel-mllp/README.md

 The camel-hl7 Mina2 codec and Netty4 decoder do not handle MLLP Framing errors very well - the component will hang waiting for frames to complete in some instances.

-While both camel-mina2 and camel-netty4 provide a "timeout" function, it is only applied to Producers.
+While both camel-mina and camel-netty4 provide a "timeout" function, it is only applied to Producers.
 MLLP Consumers also need to be able to timeout to recover from MLLP framing errors.
 Additionally, the timeout functionality of the camel-netty4 component is disable after any data is received on the connection, making in ineffective for detecting timeouts after the first messages is received.